gvwilson/sdxpy/src/persist/index.md

-1. Save class definitions as well as objects' values so that when a program reads saved data it can reconstruct the classes and then create fully-functional instances of them.
+1. Save class definitions as well as objects' values so that when a program reads saved data it can reconstruct the classes and then create fully functional instances of them.
     This choice is the most powerful,
     but it is also the hardest to implement, particularly across languages.